 Questions for a Licensed Agent from Sellers

-Do you have a reference list of clients I could contact?
+Do you have references I could contact?

 How will you market my property?